b-pardi/Marker-Tracker/README.md

 - Run 'main.py' upon completion of above
 - Click button to select video file

+### Frame Selection Tool
 - If needed, select the frames of the video you want tracked by clicking the 'Select start/end frames' button
     - This will open a window to scroll through the video
-    - Can use either arrow keys (shift + arrow keys to move 10 frames at a time) or the slider at the bottom of the window
+    - Can use either arrow keys or the slider at the bottom of the window
+        - when using arrow keys, holding shift will skip 10 frames at a time
+        - holding ctrl+shift will skip 100 at a time
     - Scroll to where you want the tracking to begin and click 'Confirm start frame
     - Repeat for tracking end frame
     - close window and frame selections are saved

+### Timelapse Accountability
 - Indicate if the video you are using is a timelapse
     - This is important for later analysis, as the frames per second (FPS) will not directly correlate to the original time of the video if it is a timelapse
     - If the timelapse box is checked, 2 more prompts appear